Yalums/lyra-exporter/README.md

 **Method 1: With Companion Script (Recommended)**

-1. Install Lyra's Exporter Fetch script (see above)
+1. Install Lyra Exporter Fetch script (see above)
 2. Click the "Preview" button on the respective platform's webpage
 3. Data automatically loads into Lyra Exporter hosted on GitHub Pages